milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Identity Service - Software: Identity Service - Software may be downloaded and installed in supported cluster types and environments to let administrators set up authentication with their preferred Identity providers for one or more GKE Enterprise clusters.
 Connect Software: Connect Software may be downloaded and installed in clusters to enable connectivity between the customer-registered cluster and Google Cloud.
 Cloud Logging and Cloud Monitoring for GKE Enterprise: Cloud Logging and Cloud Monitoring can be deployed in a range of hybrid cloud environments to enable centralized log storage, log analysis, metrics capture, metrics trending, customized alerting, and application debug tracing.

-*Apigee hybrid runtime: Apigee hybrid runtime enables you to run the Apigee runtime plane in containers on Kubernetes within your data center.

-*Apigee Private Cloud: Apigee Private Cloud enables you to host and run Apigee entirely within your data center.

-Cloud Vision OCR On-Prem: Cloud Vision OCR On-Prem enables you to run Cloud Vision OCR models within your data center and across multiple cloud environments.

 Speech-to-Text On-Prem: Speech-to-Text On-Prem enables you to run Cloud Speech-to-Text models within your data center and across multiple cloud environments.